|

 So now and when a fart is heard,

-by hope its followed by a big brown terd
+I hope it's followed by a big brown turd

 There was an old man,